Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-kubernetes-cluster-kubectl.md

 <img src="/images/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl-fig3.png" alt="Assembly Line view">

-> Note: This assembly line is incorporating [Build and Push Docker image to Docker registry](/ci/push-docker-registry/) to dynamically build `app_be_img`, if you are using static image tag, then you will not see the CI section to the left of the image
+> Note: This assembly line is incorporating [Build and Push Docker image to Docker registry](/ci/push-docker-registry/) to dynamically build `node_app_jfrog_img_jfrog`, if you are using static image tag, then you will not see the CI section to the left of the image

 Detailed info to hook your AL is [here](/deploy/configuration/#adding-a-syncrepo).

 ####5.
-Run the deploy job `deploy_app_kctl_gke`
+Run the deploy job `deploy_app_kctl_kube`
 You can manually run the job by right clicking on the job or by triggering the CI process to generate a new image tag and deploy that new image to GKE.
-You should see your app & service deployed to the Kubernetes cluster you created on GCP
+You should see your app & service deployed to the Kubernetes cluster.

 <img src="/images/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl-fig4.png" alt="Deploy console output">